Big data in eCommerce is necessary if businesses want to scale.

 The amount of data gathered from your customers can be overwhelming.
 Your team needs to identify what key metrics to focus on and create a strategy around them.

 For example, your goal for the first quarter of 2023 is to increase site traffic by 30%-40%.
-If this is your objective, you need to look at data from traffic sources coming to your site.
+If this is your objective, you must look at data from traffic sources coming to your site.

-Is traffic coming mostly from organic sources like Google search?
+Is traffic coming primarily from organic sources like Google Search?
 Are they coming from social media?
 Which avenues should your organization focus on to improve traffic?

 A clear and actionable goal can serve as the foundation of your strategy.
-From here, you can then determine the key metrics needed and the tools required to achieve your goal.
+From here, you can then determine the critical metrics and tools required to achieve your goal.

 Start Processing Data